Houston Weight Loss Surgery Options

 These different methods work to help you lose excess weight, lower your BMI, and transform your health by resolving or improving co-morbid conditions.
 Weight loss surgery has many benefits that can lead to a healthier, higher quality of life.

 NewStart is committed to providing the information you need to determine whether weight loss surgery is right for you.
-The best way to know if you are eligible for surgery is to attend one of the free NewStart weight loss surgery information seminars.
+The best way to know if you are eligible for surgery is to watch an educational presentation followed by a short quiz.